MegumiKim/My-Movie-Database/README.md

 # [My Movie Database](https://dazzling-biscotti-0cc424.netlify.app)

-Personal mini project to practice calling API
+Personal hobby project

 ## Description

-- A simple website where a user can search a film by title
+- Search engine for film/series where a user can search by title
 - Return list of films and a detailed description of a specific film
 - A user can add/remove films in Watch List